The North American Top 20 Report

 Fax: (630) 231-6520

 Major Products: Web offset heatset, coldset, sheetfed and UV/EB inks.
 CIC is also one of the largest blanket converters in the Midwest.

-Key Personnel: Richard Breen, CEO; Gregg Dahleen, president; Doug Anderson, VP of operations; Mary Dickey, CFO; Bradley Dahleen, VP of sales; Jennifer Kirkby, director of business development.
+Key Personnel: Richard Breen, CEO; Gregg Dahleen, president; Doug Anderson, VP of operations; Mary Dickey, CFO; Bradley Dahleen, VP of sales.

-Operating Facilities: West Chicago, IL; Minneapolis, MN; Milwaukee, WI; Swedesboro, NJ; Cleveland, OH; Las Vegas, NV; Toronto, Canada.
+Operating Facilities: West Chicago, IL; Minneapolis, MN; Milwaukee, WI; Swedesboro, NJ; Ontario, CA; Toronto, Canada.

 Toyo Ink International Corporation